quantumscience/books/docs/10-Anthropology/Covidism/05-media.md

 # Media Coverage
 - fiasco of investigative journalism
 - corruption and clientelism

+## Hegemony and Syndication
+- central news distribution
+## State of the News Media
+- media outlets

 ## Python Notes
 For Python installation, run this command in Terminal of your choice